Brier, Washington: Education

 Most of Brier lies within the boundaries of the Edmonds School District, which operates public schools for most of South Snohomish County, including the cities of Edmonds, Lynnwood, Mountlake Terrace, and Woodway.
 The district has 41 total schools and an enrollment of over 20,400 students as of the 2022–23 school year.
 The Edmonds School District has one elementary school and one middle school within Brier; high school students are within the zone for Mountlake Terrace High School.
 The southeastern corner of the city lies within the Northshore School District, which also serves Bothell and Kenmore.

 Infrastructure

 Transportation

 The city lies between Interstate 5 to the west and Interstate 405 to the east, which are accessed through Mountlake Terrace and Bothell, respectively.
 Brier has several local roads that connect with regional highways and a total of 28.5 mi of roads, predominately residential and low-volume streets, within the city limits.
 The city has no state routes or railroads.
 Community Transit operates one bus route through Brier that connects to Mountlake Terrace station, a Link light rail station and bus hub, during peak hours.
 The agency has one park-and-ride lot along the bus route.
-An on-demand microtransit service, Metro Flex, was launched in Brier and neighboring communities by King County Metro in September 2024.
+An on-demand microtransit service, Metro Flex, was launched in Brier and neighboring communities by King County Metro in September 2024 and withdrawn in April 2026.